ebenezer2015/Sparkify-ETL-Project/README.md

 ## Usage

-* First, you have to create the redshift cluster and the IAM Role to stage the data in it by following the `Cluster_Create_Delete.ipynb` instructions
+* First, you have to create the redshift cluster and the IAM Role to stage the data in it.

 * Second, to run the ETL we have to create the database and the tables so we have to execute `create_tables.py` file.
 * `Create_tables.py` creates 2 tables for staging the log and song files from _**S3**_ into _**AWS Redshift**_ and 4 dimensions and a fact table for the star schema data warehouse

 * Now we can run `etl.py` to transfer our data from songs and log files into the staging database tables then transfer the data from staging tables to the data warehouse dimensions and fact.

-**_Important_**: _update the database and account credentials in the files to your own credentials in `dwh.cfg`
+**Important information**: Please update the database and account credentials in the files to your own credentials in `dwh.cfg`